 Benton County Carbon Emissions

-This chart shows the metric tons of carbon dioxide equivalents (MT CO2e) emitted by county operations from 2002 to 2018, which includes emissions from electricity, natural gas, fleet fuel, water, and waste.
+The chart above shows the metric tons of carbon dioxide equivalents (MT CO2e) emitted by county operations from 2010 to 2019, which includes emissions from electricity, natural gas, fleet fuel, water, and waste.
 The Inventory also deducts emissions removals (offsets) from the purchase and use of renewable energy.

-Benton County completed this carbon emissions inventory to analyze resource consumption of internal county operations.
-The inventory provides information on which utilities contribute most to our carbon emissions and what actions we can take to reduce them.
+Benton County conducts its emissions Inventory annually to analyze resource consumption of internal County operations.
+The Inventory provides information on which utilities contribute most to our carbon emissions, and what actions we can take to reduce them.
 The analysis will be used to measure progress of our greenhouse gas emission reduction goal for the internal Climate Action Plan, which was endorsed by the Board of Commissioners in September 2018.
 The Annual Presentations - that include the Inventory, resource use data, & mitigation activities - are for review below.